mkejeiri/Domain-Driven-Design/README.md

 *_Why not use struct (i.e. .Net Value type) instead of value object? :_*

 - Struct doesn't support inheritance => equality should be implemented in each struct separately which lead to code duplication.
-- Struct doesn't interact very well with ROM's
+- Struct doesn't interact very well with ORM's

 Unit test should cover at most inner layer (entities, value object, domain events, aggregates) : [read more ...](http://bit.ly/1XF0J6H)